vikhyat187/System-design-notes/Design-patterns/CheatSheet.md

   - Abstract Factory Pattern: `javax.xml.parsers.DocumentBuilderFactory`

 2. Structural Patterns: Deal with the composition of classes and objects to form larger structures or relationships.
 They focus on achieving efficient object composition by providing mechanisms to represent relationships between objects.
 Structural patterns help in designing flexible and reusable code structures
+- the structural design pattern is more responsible for the skeleton of how the various classes are arranged together.

 Eg :
   - Adapter Pattern: `java.util.Arrays#asList()`